Cush-K/wk1-Code-Challenge/Challenge 1/README.md

 The solution provided allows one to prompt a user to input a student's marks for grading. it then goes ahead to indicate the grade within which the marks provided are.

+To run this program, open the challenge1.html file, and follow the prompts.